awsdocs/aws-dms-user-guide/doc_source/CHAP_Security.md

 To manage the AWS KMS keys used for encrypting your AWS DMS resources, use the AWS Key Management Service\.
 AWS KMS combines secure, highly available hardware and software to provide a key management system scaled for the cloud\.
 Using AWS KMS, you can create encryption keys and define the policies that control how these keys can be used\.

-**You can find AWS KMS in the AWS Management Console following**
+**You can find AWS KMS in the AWS Management Console**

 1. Sign in to the AWS Management Console and open the AWS Key Management Service \(AWS KMS\) console at [https://console\.aws\.amazon\.com/kms](https://console.aws.amazon.com/kms)\.

 1. To change the AWS Region, use the Region selector in the upper\-right corner of the page\.

-1. Choose one of the options following to work with AWS KMS keys:
+1. Choose one of the following options to work with AWS KMS keys:
    + To view the keys in your account that AWS creates and manages for you, in the navigation pane, choose **AWS managed keys**\.
    + To view the keys in your account that you create and manage, in the navigation pane choose **Customer managed keys**\.